-Robert Young Antiques presents “Silhouette”, a selection of works that share a boldly static graphic quality, which is common to many significant works of folk-art sculpture and naïve art.
-This curated collection aims to explore and draw attention to the timeless qualities of anonymously created naive art in a contemporary context.
+Robert Young Antiques presented “Silhouette”, a selection of works that share a boldly static graphic quality, which is common to many significant works of folk-art sculpture and naïve art.
+This curated collection aimed to explore and draw attention to the timeless qualities of anonymously created naive art in a contemporary context.

 English Vernacular Metalworker, Silhouette Running Fox Weathervane, c.1870, [Detail].
 Courtesy of Robert Young

 W. Bishop, English Naïve School Boldly Graphic Pair of Primitive Homing Pigeon Portraits,1887 and 1892.
 Courtesy of Robert Young

 Northern European Vernacular Woodworker, Fine Primitive Working Waterfowl Decoy, c.1900.
 Courtesy of Robert Young

 Candida Stevens exhibited three artists who look at history.

 Katharine Le Hardy explores the cultural heritage of play, recording the most universally enduring childhood games, demonstrating the elemental importance and significance of togetherness.

 Anthony Stevens, a self-taught artist influenced by Buddhism makes several works inspired by Tibetan Prayer Flags shining a spotlight on the larger cycles of time.

 Cecilia Charlton explores the history of stitch, working within the lineage of embroidery and needlepoint which extends from prehistory to present-day, often incorporating gold leaf in acknowledgement of the Renaissance and its significance.

 Anthony Stevens, Prayer Flag no 2 [Detail], 2020.
 Courtesy of Candida Stevens